 - Providing secretariat support to the Working Group on Industrial, Commercial and Professional Sectors under the Basic Law Promotion Steering Committee.

-- Compiling the Directory of Hong Kong Trade and Industrial Organisations and the List of Quality Management Consultants in Hong Kong.
+- Compiling the Directory of Hong Kong Trade and Industrial Organisations.

 Information on Hong Kong Industries